gingerly-ui/alx-low_level_programming/0x08-recursion/README.md

-prints a string, followed by a new line.
+prints a string in reverse